Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_synapseserverless/README.md

 - Open Visual Studio Code and clone the repository.
 - Use the .envtemplate file to create a synapsecontainer.env file with your values
 - Hit Ctlr-Shift-P to open the command palette and type Dev Containers: Open Folder in Container ...
-- When prompted, select the directory \modern-data-warehouse-dataops\single_tech_samples\synapseanalytics\synapseserverless
+- When prompted, select the directory \modern-data-warehouse-dataops\single_tech_samples\synapseanalytics\sample2_synapseserverless
 - Wait for the container to build, check the logs for more information:

   ![Container Logs](./images/container.jpg)